Search

 Q4.
 What constitutes an Affected Property under the Act?

-An affected property is a domestic property in Scotland impacted by a high hedge that blocks light and reasonably affects its enjoyment.
+An affected property is a domestic property impacted on by a high hedge that blocks light and unreasonably affects its enjoyment.
 The Act defines "domestic property" as a building or part of one used as a dwelling, including its yard, garden, garage, or outhouse, excluding properties solely for non-domestic use.

 Q5.
 Does the Act cover issues such as problems caused by pine needles blocking drains, leaf fall and root damage?